bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 to make multiple partitions for different directories, keep in mind that the majority of your userland will end up in a new, Bedrock Linux-specific directory at `/bedrock/strata/`.
-You could make `/bedrock/strata` its own partition, or perhaps one for each ~{stratum~} that ends up in that directory.
+You could make `/bedrock/strata` its own partition, or perhaps make one for each ~{stratum~} that ends up in that directory.
 If you aren't sure what to do here, just follow the recommendations provided by the distro you are installing.

 Skip the manual installation instructions and continue reading the instructions to [compile the userland](#compile-userland).
 Note the instructions below